lucee/lucee-docs/docs/03.reference/01.functions/imagefilter/function.md

 	- shadeCrossings (boolean)
 	- dimensions (Array)
 wood
 	A filter which produces a simulated wood texture.
-This is a bit of a hack, but might be usefult to some people.
+This is a bit of a hack, but might be useful to some people.

 	Parameters: